NicoleBarranca/NicoleBarranca/README.md

 # Hello! 👋

-My name is Nicole and I am a **dedicated Wed developer**.📱 💻
+My name is Nicole and I am a **dedicated Wed developer**. 💻

-<p> I am currently working with JavaScript and Node.js.
-My favorite aspect of development is design and I love to learn new CSS frameworks, but I also thoroughly enjoy creating the logic behind a beautiful app.
-I Learning new technologies and collaborating with a team to create quality and useful products
+<p> I am currently working with JavaScript and Node.js., One of my favorite aspects of development is style, however, I thoroughly enjoy creating the logic behind a beautifully styled app.
+I am always learning new technologies, so please feel free to suggest the ones you like to work with!
-Want to connect?
-Find me on 👉 <a href="https://www.linkedin.com/in/nicole-barranca-8b20b617b/">LinkinIn</a> </p>
+Lets connect!
+Find me on <a href="https://www.linkedin.com/in/nicole-barranca-8b20b617b/">LinkinIn</a>📱</p>

 ## Tools I Use